 Firstly ask yourself:

-Do I have faith that I have full rights to these powers?
+Do I have faith that these powers are my BIRTHRIGHT?

-Are there limiting beliefs in my subconscious which have conditioned me otherwise, such as a belief that says spiritual mastery is reserved for the fortunate few who are mystics, saints, and sages, or other “advanced” beings?
+Check yourself for any limiting beliefs in the subconscious which tell you that spiritual mastery is reserved for the fortunate few who are mystics, saints, and sages, or other “advanced” beings?

 Asking and waiting for a response will reveal the conditioned assumptions that you have taken on board about how attainable or unattainable you believe self-mastery to be.